BhuveshRaina/AttendanceTrackerPro/README.md

-Use React-Native Expo
+// Use React-Native Expo.
-To run on Laptop download android studio to simulate the same environment
+// To run on Laptop download android studio to simulate the same environment.

 // commands to start frontend
-npm i
+// npm i
-npm start
+// npm start